Kaspersky Lab

 Kaspersky Lab (/kæˈspɜːrski/; Russian: Лаборатория Касперского, romanizedLaboratoriya Kasperskogo) is a Russian multinational cybersecurity and anti-virus provider headquartered in Moscow, Russia,[1] and operated by a holding company in the United Kingdom.
 It was founded in 1997 by Eugene Kaspersky, Natalya Kaspersky and Alexey De-Monderik.
 Kaspersky Lab develops and sells antivirus, internet security, password management, endpoint security, and other cybersecurity products and services.[4]

-The Kaspersky Global Research and Analysis Team (GReAT) has led the discovery of sophisticated espionage platforms conducted by nations, such as Equation Group and the Stuxnet worm.[10]
-Various covert government-sponsored cyber-espionage efforts were uncovered through their research.
-Kaspersky also publishes the annual Global IT Security Risks Survey.[11]
-As of 2014, Kaspersky's research hubs analyze more than 350,000 malware samples per day.[12]
+The Kaspersky Global Research and Analysis Team (GReAT) has led the discovery of sophisticated espionage platforms conducted by nations, such as Equation Group and the Stuxnet worm.[9]
+Various covert government-sponsored [by which government] cyber-espionage efforts were uncovered through their research.
+Kaspersky also publishes the annual Global IT Security Risks Survey.[10]
+As of 2014, Kaspersky's research hubs analyze more than 350,000 malware samples per day.[11]

 1. ^ a b "Laboratoriya Kasperskogo, AO – Company Overview".
 D&B Hoovers.

-2. ^ "Kaspersky reports financial results with stable business growth in 2020".
-Kaspersky.
-Retrieved April 25, 2021.
+2. ^ "Kaspersky reports 2023 financial results with 11% business growth". kaspersky.com.

 3. ^ "About Us".
 Kaspersky Lab.
 Retrieved August 26, 2020.